2025-environmental-bioinformatics/Lab-Unix/README.md

 	head -n 25 $file | tail -n1
 done
 ```
-> What if we wanted to save this out to a file?
-Modify this to create a file that has the output.
+> What if we wanted to save this output to a file?
+Modify this code to create a file that holds the output.
 This can be done in more than one way.

 Now let's say that we want actually copy each of our `*out` files.
 If we tried to do this with our wildcard command and pipes it wouldn't work very well.
 We can encode this in a for loop.